maxrodrigo/maxrodrigo.github.io/resume.md

 ## Summary

 I'm a passionate software engineer with significant experience in Python, PHP and system administration.
-Over the past fifteen years I've been a teacher, a consultant, and a tech lead, as well as a speaker at various conferences.
-I've done developing and consulting for top companies, hospitals, and universities.
+Over the past fifteen years I have been a teacher, a consultant, and a tech lead, as well as a speaker at various conferences.
+I have done developing and consulting for top companies, hospitals, and universities.
-Although Python is my current language of choice, I also have significant experience with C, PHP, and Javascript.
+Although Python is my current language of choice, I also have significant experience with C, PHP, and JavaScript.
 I also have a strong background in system administration and data analysis.
 I'm self-disciplined, fast learner and I truly believe everything can be done.